Mephies/TMTA20/README.md

 **1.6 Test Execution**

-**Test cases are executed in the created test Cycle summary: Cycle 1 - User Registration and Shopping Flow**
+**Test cases are executed in the created test Cycle summary: Cycle 1 - Product Search and Filter**

 **Bugs have been created based on the failed tests.**